 Pastas at the Cuckoo restaurant are home-made, and the rich and creamy spaghetti carbonara hit the spot – as did our Parksville and Qualicum Beach getaway.

-We stayed at the Beach Club (right in the center of Parksville) and Tigh-Na-Mara (just outside Parksville).
+We stayed at the Beach Club (right in downtown Parksville) and Tigh-Na-Mara (in the Parksville area on the edge of town).
 We can recommend both – they’re the best places to stay in Parksville and Qualicum Beach.

 Beach Club Resort